 If we can not provide one of our drivers for a vehicle, volunteers with a valid U.S. driver's license above 28 years of age may drive a rental vehicle, provided they have ample experience driving a manual transmission vehicle.

-In Honduras you will stay at The Posada, our for-profit retreat center that is open throughout the year for international tourists as well as local church groups and community functions, such as weddings, graduations or business retreats.
+In Honduras you will stay at The Posada, our retreat center that is open throughout the year for international tourists as well as local church groups and community functions, such as weddings, graduations or business retreats.
 It is also the housing site for volunteers working at Mission Lazarus.
 As such, it has a full-time staff to attend guests in the restaurant and souvenir shop, as well as to provide housekeeping services for the entire lodge.

 In Haiti, you will be housed in a hotel in or near Cap Haitien, close to our administrative offices, wherever makes the most sense logistically depending on the projects volunteers are involved in for the week.

 Photographs are often a novelty for our friends and the patients we see.
 As a courtesy we ask permission to demonstrate respect for privacy and confidentiality.

 Surprise!
 Noncommunicable diseases were responsible for two-thirds of all deaths globally in 2011, up from 60% in 2000.
 The four main NCDs are cardiovascular diseases, cancers, diabetes and chronic lung diseases.

 According to UNICEF, "Around the world, poor sanitation remains a major threat to development, impacting countries’ progress in health, education, gender equity, and social and economic development.
 Globally, 1.2 billion, almost a fifth of the world’s population, practice open defecation.
 Open defecation and its public health, social and economic impacts, can create a vicious cycle of illness, high expenditure on health care, lost work and school hours, and poverty."